Galgamins/QWEST/README.md

 ## Personalisation

 - Survival.
-Simply turn off SunHelm in the mcm menu. **DO NOT DISABLE IT IN MOD ORGANIZER.** If you do not want to bathe, adjust Dirt&Blood in the mcm. **DO NOT TOUCH THE KEEP IT CLEAN MCM.
-YOU WILL BREAK EVERYTHING IF YOU DO.
-NO TOUCHIES.
-DO NOT PASS GO.
-DO NOT COLLECT $200.**
+Simply turn off SunHelm in the mcm menu. **DO NOT DISABLE IT IN MOD ORGANIZER.** If you do not want to bathe, adjust Dirt&Blood in the mcm to your tastes.

-- [Paper Ui](http://prntscr.com/xb9im1).
-It is enabled by default but you can disable one or both of these depending on what you want.

 - [Unequip Quiver](http://prntscr.com/xb9k5u).
 Disabled by default, it'll make your Player Character unequip it's ammunition every time you go out of combat if turned on.